Skip advert

 • Top-spec models can be expensive

-The Peugeot Partner is a front-runner in the small van sector, while the latest version introduced in 2018 features car-derived tech that had never been seen before in the class.
-Practicality is excellent, too, with payload weights of up to a tonne available.
+The Peugeot Partner is a front-runner in the small van sector.
+The latest version, that was first introduced in 2018 and facelifted in late 2024, features car-derived tech and easy-going driving manners.
+Practicality is excellent, too, with payload weights of up to three quarters of a tonne available.
 But the real advances come in the cabin, where Peugeot has made the Partner more user-friendly than before.

 Advertisement - Article continues below